Euro zone bonds wobble as central banks zero in on inflation

 "The market I think is coming to understand that as much as you may have seen the peak in U.S. inflation and close to peak in European inflation, it’s very difficult to determine what the trajectory will be thereafter," Standard Chartered G10 rates strategist John Davies said.

-Money markets show investors currently expect ECB rates to peak around 3% in late 2023, from 1.5% right now.
+Money markets show investors currently expect ECB rates to peak around 3% in late 2023, compared with 1.5% right now.
 This has moved up from closer to 2.8% just a week ago.
 0#ECBWATCH

 “We are close to the highs for ECB pricing that we saw at times in late September and into October, but haven't burst to new highs.
 We’ve been up around this 3% mark before.
 Ultimately, we think that is going to prove too high - we don’t expect the ECB to follow though to that degree,” Davies said.

-Meanwhile, a market-based gauge of medium-term inflation expectations for the euro zone rose a six-month high.
+Meanwhile, a market-based gauge of medium-term inflation expectations for the euro zone rose to a six-month high.

 The five-year five-year breakeven forward, which essentially reflects investors' inflation expectations over a 10-year horizon EUIL5Y5Y=R, rose to 2.4%, its highest since May, up from 2.1% at the start of November.